bryanotoole/iPod-Classic-5.5-Generation-Hardware-Upgrade/README.md

 ## Conclusion
 <p align="left">
-By completing this hardware and software upgrade, this iPod Classic was given new life, making it a more reliable and efficient music player for years to come.
+By completing this hardware and software upgrade, this iPod Classic was given new life making it a more reliable and efficient music player for years to come.